alexreg/typer/docs/tutorial/printing.md

 But we can also "print" to "standard error".
 And both are shown on the terminal to the users.

-!!! info
-    If you use PowerShell it's quite possible that what you print to "standard error" won't be shown in the terminal.

-    In PowerShell, to see "standard error" you would have to check the variable `$Error`.

-    But it will work normally in Bash, Zsh, and Fish.

 ### Printing to "standard error"

 You can print to "standard error" with `typer.echo("some text", err=True)`.